MAS Admission (Vancouver)

 - Demonstrated proficiency in the English language (for international students whose first language is not English or who did not complete their degrees in the US or Canada).

-Applications with all required supporting documents must be uploaded into the online portal by the application closing date.
+Application and all required supporting documents must be submitted by the application deadline for the term:

 *Subject to change, please check here for the updates.